rahul22mrk/job-discovery-platform/docs/architecture/system-architecture.md

 ## 1. Purpose

-The Job Discovery Platform is designed as a source-independent job discovery system.
+The Job Discovery Platform is a web product for discovering relevant job opportunities from the public web.

-The initial product focuses on walk-in opportunities.
+V1 focuses on walk-in opportunities.

-The architecture should allow the platform to later support:
+The system is designed so that the discovery engine can later support:

 - Regular jobs
 - Company-specific jobs